LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

 ---

-After the death of Calidian, the empire defaults to the young F
+After the death of Calidian, the empire defaults to the young Fenian.
+Fenian does a bad job of controlling the empire and they lose control of Marwolaeth.

+Visited during

 Some time passes, he dies, Fenian takes command of the empire and isn't doing a great job, there's dissent amongst the ranks and they're losing control over some of the other countries.
 Brokvar is straining.
 Fenian is visited in dream by a dark power promising them power and strength with which they can fill there father's shoes